Sjeiti/Krpano-idle-view-plugin/README.md

 ## Javascript interface

 The plugin throws a number of events for you to hook into.
 The events are dispatched from window.
+Check the example directory how this can be used.

 **idleViewInitialized**